kevindees/travis-ci-wordpress/README.md

 [Travis CI](https://travis-ci.org/) WordPress configuration and setup for PHP 5.6 and 5.5 for composer and PHP Unit tests.
 Read more about [Continuous Integration from Martin Fowler](http://martinfowler.com/articles/continuousIntegration.html).

 - With this setup, WordPress is fully loaded before tests are run.
+- Disable `wp_mail` to prevent tests from failing
 - Any WordPress hooks will not be implemented - like `add_action` and `add_filter`.
 You can configure it to be otherwise but for my needs, I have not (no instructions for this).
 - This configuration is only setup for [composer](https://getcomposer.org/) package projects ([using composer](https://getcomposer.org/doc/01-basic-usage.md)).
 Edit the `composer.json` to your specification and needs.